jelmer/janitor/devnotes/adding-a-new-campaign.rst

-Adding a new suite
+Adding a new campaign
 ==================

 Create a new mutators script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At the core of every suite is a script that can make changes
+At the core of every campaign is a script that can make changes
 to a version controlled branch.

 This script will be executed in a version controlled checkout of